Santo Domingo: Metro

 Santo Domingo has an underground and elevated rapid transit metro system.
-It is the most extensive metro in the Caribbean and Central American region by total length and number of stations.
+As of April 2026 the system consists of 35 kilometers and 29 stations, making it the most extensive metro in the Caribbean and Central American region by total length and number of stations.
 The Santo Domingo Metro is part of a major "National Master Plan" to improve transportation in the city as well as the rest of the nation.
 The first line was planned to relieve traffic congestion in the Máximo Gómez and Hermanas Mirabal Avenue.
 The second line, which opened in April 2013, is meant to relieve the congestion along the Duarte-Kennedy-Centenario Corridor in the city from west to east.
 As of August 2013, the metro consists of these two lines.
 Four more lines are planned to be constructed in the near future, for a total of six.
-Before the opening of the second line, 30,856,515 passengers rode the Santo Domingo Metro in 2012.
-According to government figures more than 300,000 people ride the 31 kilometer system on a daily basis.
+According to government figures about 400,000 people ride the system each working day.